ubccpsc/classy/docs/instructor/features.md

 - Import/update Classlist information directly through API.
 - Implement custom front-end views and features using JavaScript and RESTful APIs.

+## User Roles

+Classy manages administrators using GitHub teams within the GitHub organization that is assigned to the course.

+Two teams have access to the Classy Admin portal:

+- `staff`
+- `admin`

+Admin users may configure the course.
+Staff users are only able to help administer the course by viewing student repositories, AutoGrade container execution logs, and viewing grades.

+A bot user, *AutoBot* unless requested otherwise for a necessary use-case, will be added to the admin team.
+This gives *AutoBot* access to student repositories to allow for AutoGrade capabilities and giving grade feedback.

 ## AutoTest Features

 - Students receive grade feedback for grade requests on `commit` actioms and automatic build failure notifications on `push` actions.